 by Harold Irby | Personal Trainer

-Sandy started her fat loss journey with 56 pounds to lose.
-Although when you see her now, you’d never believe that she was once overweight.
+Sandy started her weight loss journey with 56 pounds to lose.
+Although when you see her now, you’d never believe that she was overweight.
 Today, the lean and attractive mother of two walks confidently with a spring in her step and a smile on her face.
 Given her amazing transformation, it’s easy to see why she’s so confident and happy.

 But back when Sandy first came to me, she was fed up and constantly stressing about her weight.
 She was sick and tired of feeling unattractive, embarrassed and discouraged.
-None of the diets or exercise plans that she tried ever worked.
+None of the diets or exercise plans that she tried worked.
 Sandy felt hopeless about ever regaining the attractive body that she once had.

 As I got to know Sandy, she told me about the way her body changed after her pregnancies, how the weight continued to add up over the course of a few years, and how each pound rendered her more frustrated and hopeless.